jshyunbin/SRGL/README.md

 ## Usage

-**SRGL** is designed to be as simple and easy to use even for non-programmers.
+**SRGL** is designed to be as simple and easy to use.
 You can open an empty window with just few lines of code!